The Classic Navy Anchor of the Hesperides DiveHatteras

 Divers

-The Akyla carries just 6 divers per trip and is often fully booked by one group of divers.
-However, there is often space available for individuals or a buddy team, especially during mid-week.
-We will sail with as few as four walk on divers if no group has chartered the boat.
+The boat carries a maximum of 6 passenger divers per trip and is usually fully booked by one group of divers.
+However, there may be space available for individuals or a buddy team, especially during mid-week.
+You must make prior arrangements to dive, if you just show up at the dock in the morning there probably will not be space for you.
+We will sail with as few as 4 divers if no group has chartered the boat.

 Cost.
-The costs to Charter the boat for a full single day is $800 for up to six divers.
-Individual divers (Walk On spots) for the 2008 season are $135.00 (US$) per diver per day of diving (Cash or Check is accepted).
-Multiple day trips and Full week charters may have different pricing structure, so contact Dive Hatteras for details.
-The cost includes the boat ride out to the wreck sites and back and does not cover the cost of any rental equipment the diver may need or any gratuity you may wish to provide the boat mate.
-Extra weights are available on board if needed at no charge.
-Wreck sites outside our normal operating range (ie; U701, Tamalipas, etc) will be assessed an additional fuel surcharge to cover the additional expense of the extra fuel used.
+Individual divers (Walk On spots) for the 2021 season are $170.00 (US$) per diver per day of diving (Cash, Check or Credit Cards are accepted).
+Multiple day trips and full week charters may have different pricing structure, so contact Dive Hatteras LLC for details.
+The cost includes the boat ride out to the wreck sites and back and does not cover the cost any gratuity you may wish to provide the boat crew (and the mates work for it).
+Wreck sites outside our normal operating range (ie; U701, Manuela, Tamalipas, etc) will be assessed an additional fuel surcharge to cover the additional expense of the extra fuel used.
+The walk-on cost is based upon diesel fuel prices at no more than $3.50 per gallon and there may be additional fuel surcharge if the price of fuel exceeds this current cost.

-The diving day normally includes a 0800 departure and two dives, usually at different wreck sites, with a return to the dock between 3 to 4 PM.
+The diving day normally includes a 0730 departure and two dives, usually at different wreck sites, with a return to the dock between 3 to 4 PM.
 The boat does not provide lunch or sodas without prior arrangements, so plan accordingly.
+We do have plenty of water and cooler space onboard for your use.

 Divers and Dive Skills.
 Mid-Atlantic wreck diving is considered advanced sport diving.
 When you dive from the boat, it is your responsibility to accurately assess your dive ability.
-We do not normally offer the services of a Dive Master nor do we accompany divers underwater.
-It is the responsibility for all divers to monitor their own air supply, times and depth.
-If we see any behavior that we consider dangerous to themselves or other divers, we reserve the right to restrict the diver from further diving.
-A dive briefing will be conducted that details how divers are expected to prepare for the diving, ingress and egress from the water, location of safety/rescue equipment, and any other details necessary for that specific day of diving.
+We do not normally offer the services of a Dive Master nor do we normally accompany divers underwater.
+A dive briefing will be conducted that details how divers are expected to prepare for the diving, ingress and egress the water, location of safety/rescue equipment, and any other details necessary for that specific day of diving.
 It is the diver’s responsibility to listen to and understand the dive briefing.
+It is the responsibility for all divers to monitor their own air/gas supply, times and depth.
 View this page for procedures on the diving.
+If we see any behavior that we consider dangerous to themselves or other divers, we reserve the right to restrict the diver from further diving.

 DiveHatteras Home